 - how to make cleanser and sanitizer

-- hand sanitizer vs soap and water
+- comparing alcohol based hand cleanser and soap and water

 - Product manufacturer of wash ones hands